edwinlim0919/sustainable-deep-learning/README.md

 ```

 # NVIDIA GPU Setup
+To use NVIDIA GPUs, remove nouveau from Linux and install NVIDIA CUDA drivers.
 ```bash
 # This will also reboot your node and you will likely need to re-clone this repo in /dev/shm
 cd /dev/shm/sustainable-deep-learning/nvidia-gpu